Financial Toxicity, Support Systems, and Resource Referrals

 - Escalate urgent access barriers that threaten treatment safety.

 The best OCN answer recognizes that a plan is only safe if the patient can carry it out.
-Psychosocial support, financial screening, and referral help turn a medically sound oncology plan into a realistic plan.
+Psychosocial support, financial screening, and timely referral turn a medically sound oncology plan into a realistic one.

 A patient admits skipping oral anticancer medication doses because the copay is unaffordable.
 What is the best nursing response?

-Which question best assesses a patient's practical support system?
+Which question best assesses a patient's practical support system before a high-risk discharge?

-A patient reports no transportation for daily radiation starting next week.
+A patient reports having no transportation for daily radiation starting next week.
 What should the nurse do?